Students may elect to pay their tuition and fees using the following methods during registration:

 If you choose the credit card payment option, the enrollment fee for the payment plan is $95 per term.
 Please note, this fee replaces the 2.65% convenience fee previously charged for all credit card transactions.
 Alternatively, if you opt for direct withdrawals from a bank account, a discount will be provided which will lower the enrollment fee to $40 per term.

 - The eCheck payment option through CUNYfirst Self Service continues to be an alternative payment option that is cost effective since it does not require an enrollment fee.

-For the convenience of students who are unable to transact payment during the regular business hours, payment can be deposited in the Bursar’s Drop Box located in the Public Safety Office.
+For the convenience of students who are unable to transact payment during the regular business hours, payment can be deposited in the Office of the Bursar Drop Box located in the Public Safety Office.
 Please do not deposit cash in the drop box.
 Receipts for paid parking permits will be returned to the Public Safety Office.
 Tuition and fee payment receipts will be mailed to the student's home address noted on CUNYfirst.
-Students are urged to contact the Bursar's Office in the event their CUNYfirst accounts are not credited within 5 business days.
+Students are urged to contact the Office of the Bursar in the event their CUNYfirst accounts are not credited within 5 business days.

-Students who wish to make their registration payment in person may do so at the Bursar's Office.
-The Bursar's Office is located in the Academic Core Building, in room 1H01.
-All transactions and method of payments (cash, checks, money orders, and third party vouchers) are accepted.Payments Collected will be applied to prior years debt first.
+Students who wish to make their registration payment in person may do so at the Office of the Bursar, located in the Academic Core Building, Room 1H01.
+All transactions and method of payments (cash, checks, money orders, and third-party vouchers) are accepted.Payments Collected will be applied to prior years debt first.
 Partial payments on registration transactions are not accepted.
 Please note personal checks are not accepted for prior semesters.
 All checks must be made payable to York College and have a current date.
 Post dated and third party checks are not accepted.
 Students whose personal checks and/or eChecks have been returned by the bank as uncollected are not permitted to use checks for future payments.
-Credit card payments are not accepted at the Bursar's Office service window.
+Credit card payments are not accepted at the Office of the Bursar service window.